Emergency Dentist – Marietta, GA

 - Multiple Sedation Options to Choose From

 - The sooner you get in touch with our office, the better.
 When you give us a call, we’ll be better able to assess your dental emergency and confirm if your symptoms indicate if immediate attention is necessary.

 - Ideally, we’ll get you seen the same day you call.
 We’re also happy to provide advice over the phone to make your situation better.

 - Once you arrive, we’ll perform a detailed examination of your mouth and capture digital X-rays to confirm the exact cause of your dental issue.
 From there, we can develop a customized treatment plan that explains just how extensive the problem actually is and your symptoms.

 - While the treatments we may recommend typically include dental fillings, crowns, inlays and onlays, gum disease treatment, root canal therapy, and extractions, they are not the only services we may consider to manage your dental emergency.

 The Most Common Dental Emergencies

-Your first step in any dental emergency should be to reach out to Dr. Howard and his Marietta emergency dentistry team.
+Your first step in any dental emergency should be to reach out to Leading Edge Dentistry.
 We’ll walk you through first aid over the phone.
 Some basic steps you can take during common dental emergencies.
 This will work to reduce your discomfort ahead of your scheduled appointment and ideally prevent your dental problem from getting worse.